Sourav8538/Sourav-Ghosh_Digital-Clock/README.md

 # Sourav-Ghosh_Digital-Clock
-I have created a Digital Clock Website Using HTML ,CSS, Java script.
-To see the website visit  https://digital-clock.souravghosh13.repl.co
+<H1>I have created a Digital Clock Website Using HTML ,CSS, Java script.</H1>
+<P>To see the website visit  https://digital-clock.souravghosh13.repl.co</P>